bharathm1307/Deep-Learning-Implementation-of-Visual-Information-Concealment/README.md

 ## 📌 Project Overview

-Steganography is a method of concealing secret information within digital media such as images, making the communication invisible to unintended users.
+Steganography is a method of concealing secret information within digital media such as images, making communication invisible to unintended users.
 While it can be used for secure communication, it may also be exploited for malicious purposes such as hidden data transfer and unauthorized communication.

 This project implements a **Deep Learning-based Steganography Detection System (Steganalysis)** capable of analyzing images and predicting whether hidden information is embedded within them.